KeevaLyu/Face-Alignment/README.md

 ## Train

-   1. Clone the github repository and install all the dependencies mentiones above.
+   1. Clone the GitHub repository and install all the dependencies mentioned above.

             git clone https://github.com/lippman1125/pytorch_FAN

-   2. Download the LS3D-W dataset from the authors webpage (https://www.adrianbulat.com/face-alignment).
+   2. Download the LS3D-W dataset from the authors' webpage (https://www.adrianbulat.com/face-alignment).

    3. Download the 300W-LP annotations converted to t7 format by paper author from (https://www.adrianbulat.com/downloads/FaceAlignment/landmarks.zip).

-   4. We merge LS3D-W dataset and 300W-LP dataset together to train our model.
+   4. We merge the LS3D-W dataset and 300W-LP dataset together to train our model.

       cd data/LS3D-W                    <br>
       tree -d -L 1                      <br>